karimelhoshy/TaylorSwiftCoverageInMedia/README.md

 # TaylorSwiftCoverageInMedia
-Project to study if her coverage is positive or negative and what the coverage focuses on
+Project to study if Taylor Swift's coverage is positive or negative and what topics are covered